mehmeTurhan/GM-Trading-Advisor/README.md

 # GM TradingAdvisor
 Gustavo Sanchez and Mehmet Turhan

-For our final project we would like to build an event driven architecture.
-As it was discussed in the book we would like to execute a financial trade, that would be pulling in data from an API to then execute the trading algorithm.
+An event driven architecture.
+We would like to execute a financial trade, that would be pulling in data from an API to then execute the trading algorithm.

 The API we are using is from this website:https://site.financialmodelingprep.com/ and it provides the most gainers of the day of the stock market as well as the stock ticker and the price of the top 5